 Here are some challenges to look out for:

-By now, hopefully, you understand that you won’t make easy money from your blog.
+By now, you understand that you won’t make easy money from your blog.

 However, this shouldn’t discourage you, as you now know that you’re building an asset.

-One of the biggest reasons most bloggers quit is because they expect too much with little effort.
+One of the biggest reasons most bloggers quit is because they expect less with little effort.

-Think of it this way; you wouldn’t expect to make thousands of dollars per month after starting a new brick-and-mortar barbershop business, so why think blogging is different?
+Think of it this way; you would expect to make less than thousands of dollars per month after starting a new brick-and-mortar barbershop business, so why think blogging is different?

-If you treat your blog as a business from the beginning, you’ll have better results.
+You’ll have better results if you treat your blog as a business from the beginning.

 As you’re working on monetizing your blog, leverage your writing skills to write for other businesses.
-Freelance writing is how you’ll earn some income while you’re building your blog.
+Freelance writing is how you’ll earn income while building your blog.